eseidel/he_is_coming/DESIGN.md

 - When the enemy has lost 50% health, trigger all of your wounded items for Blood Bond

-- Whenever you deal damage to the enemy's armor, gain that much armor for Hook Blade onEnemyArmorDamage?

 - Whenever you deal non-weapon damage to the enemy, deal 1 additional damage for Sword Talisman